openhab/openhab-addons/bundles/org.openhab.binding.wlanthermo/README.md

 ## Supported Things

-This binding supports all version of WlanThermo, namely:
+This binding supports the following version of WlanThermo:
- - Mini V1
- - Mini V2
- - Nano V1
+ - Nano V1 (untested, but should be working)
  - Nano V1+

+ Version Mini V1 and Mini V2 are untested and may be incompatible.
+Please contact the author of this binding.

 For all devices, the binding provides general data about the connected probes of each channel:
 - name (r/w)